 Also, don’t forget to rinse the quinoa.
 By rinsing the quinoa it removes the saponin that has an earthy bitter taste to it.
 I place the dry quinoa in a fine mesh sieve and wash it well under hot water.
 I massage the quinoa under the water to really scrub it out.
 Then just pop it into the crockpot.

 And everything gets covered with lots of enchilada sauce + a little bit of water:

 Place it on high and allow it to cook for 3 to 3 and 1/2 hours.
 Or until all the liquid is absorbed into the quinoa.

 If you must cook it on low you can, but I’ve found that quinoa tends to be a bit more mushy when it’s cooked for longer periods of time.
 I’ve found 3 to 3 and 1/2 hours to be the perfect time for the quinoa (and other ingredients) to cook in the slow cooker.
 The quinoa is fluffy and light, plus the flavors are all just right!

 Now here’s the fun part.
 And a little bit of a twist…..
 Okay it’s not that exciting.
 But pretty much you can do two things with this mix.
 Or at least two things that I’m sharing here, because I’m sure there are lot of creative ways to use this mix.
 One way is to cover it with cheese, garnish it with some cilantro, toss on some green onions, scoop on some sour cream, and DEVOUR.

 Another way is to use the filling like traditional enchiladas.
 Warm up some tortillas, place some cheese in the middle, add a large scoop of the mixture, top with more cheese, and roll it up.
 Place some salsa or enchilada sauce on top with a dollup of sour cream and some cilantro if desired.
 DEVOUR round two.

-- 1 pound Honeysuckle White ground turkey
+- 1 pound ground turkey, I used Honeysuckle White

 - 1 and 1/2 cups uncooked quinoa